X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA05rotation.md

 # Rotation – Drawing the cannon

 We’ve almost covered every aspect of 2D rendering but one, rotation.
-In this chapter we will render our cannons on top of the carriages, according to the rotation angle stored in the PlayerData array.
+In this chapter, we will render our cannons on top of the carriages, according to the rotation angle stored in the PlayerData array.

 ## Rotating the cannon

-As mentioned in the previous chapters, by default MonoGame takes the top-left corner of the 2D image as origin.
+As mentioned in the previous chapters, by default MonoGame takes the top-left corner of the 2D image as the origin.
 This is important for 2 reasons, of which we’ve covered the first one in the previous chapter:

 * MonoGame will position the image on the screen so the origin point is at the position you specify in the SpriteBatch.Draw method.
 * When you rotate the image, MonoGame rotates the image around its origin point.
 This is a direct consequence of the previous point, this way the origin point stays at the position you specify, no matter what the rotation of the image is.